krenzlin/pip-presentation/README.md

 What is pip?
 ----
 * **the** package manager for Python
-* "The PyPA recommended tool for installing Python packages"
 * comes with most distributions and Python 3.4+
 * docs: http://www.pip-installer.org/en/latest/